jovasal/Portfolio-Microverse/README.md

 ### Run tests

 You can user Linters installed under Pull Request.
 Actually, it is runin well.
-Please, Don no chanche it.
+Please, Do not chanche it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>